 Alviss sighed.
 ‘Very well.
 But we better make this quick.
 What do you want to know?’

 When Alviss was in the middle of telling the story of how his great-grandfather met his great-grandmother, he paused and rubbed his forehead.
 Beads of sweat were trickling down his brow.
 His skin was beginning to feel tight.
 ‘Do you really need to know this?
 It isn’t very exciting.
-Let’s leave it there.’
+Let’s leave it there, shall we?’

-Alviss tugged at the collar on his tunic and raced through the rest of the story.
+Alviss unbuttoned the collar on his tunic and raced through the rest of the story.